 Every lane is full of life, synchronized chanting of Sanskrit students vibrating the air with energy, the bells of temples clanging with fervor and the chorus of “Har Har Mahadev” resounding.

-This was the season of “kanwaryas” or Shiv Bhakts, pilgrims travelling barefoot in saffron robes with their Kanwars (walking sticks used to hang urns of Ganga water).
+This was the season of “kanwaryas” or Shiv Bhakts, pilgrims traveling barefoot in saffron robes with their Kanwars (walking sticks used to hang urns of Ganga water).
 The city was bursting with Kanwars and although I would surely avoid a Kanwar crowd in Delhi, I felt completely calm in the Kanwar throng at Banaras.

 We were at ease with each other, the traveler and pilgrim; perhaps both were full of gratitude for being in Banaras.